Master of Science in Engineering in Systems Engineering

 - Entering Fall 2019 and later: MSE Systems Engineering Program Requirements, 2019.

-- Entering Spring 2017 and later: MSE Systems Engineering Program Requirements, 2017
+- Entering Spring 2017 and later: MSE Systems Engineering Program Requirements, 2017 (This option will not be available after Spring 2020.)

 Please note, all program students must obtain a minimum of a 2.7 GPA in order to graduate with their M.S.E. degree.